-What feels like a lifetime ago Emily and I had a great idea: a book of wintery gift knits!
+What feels like a lifetime ago Emily and I had a great idea: a book of wintry gift knits!
 We chose a lovely palette of greys and red and away we went.
-We created something for the tall dark & handsome men in our lives, a pretty holiday sweater for all those parties, some little ornaments to gussy up the tree, and accessories for the wonderful people on our lists.
+We created something for the tall dark & handsome people in our lives, a pretty holiday sweater for all those parties, some little ornaments to gussy up the tree, and accessories for the wonderful people on our lists.

 Sounds great right?
 It was, but well, … it turns out we weren’t quite done!
 Great White North is now available in print as well as digital, and includes 3 new patterns, Jones, Winterberry, and Freeze.

 How to order Great White North: